-Statement of Governmental Fund Revenues, Expenditures and Change in Fund Balance vs. Statement of Activities
+Statement of Governmental Fund Revenues, Expenditures, and Change in Fund Balance vs. Statement of Activities

-Differences between the statement of governmental fund revenues, expenditures and change in fund balance and the Statement of Activities fall into one of three broad categories.
+Differences between the statement of governmental fund revenues, expenditures, and change in fund balance and the statement of activities fall into one of three broad categories.
 The amounts shown below represent:

-Change in fund balance \$ 65,632 Payment of bond principal is an expenditure in th governmental fund financial statements, but it reduces long term liabilities in the statement of net position, and does no affect the statement of activities.
-J- 1,185,000 In the statement of activities, interest is accrued or outstanding bonds and premiums and deferred inflow or resources related to debt refunding are amortized whereas, in governmental fund financial statements interest expenditures are reported when paid. of I, 249,487 Change in net position - Statement of Activities \$ 1,500,119
+Change in fund balance \$ (110,257)

+Payment of bond principal is an expenditure in the governmental fund financial statements, but it reduces long-term liabilities in the statement of net position, and does not affect the statement of activities.
+In the statement of activities, interest is accrued on outstanding bonds and premiums and deferred inflow of resources related to debt refunding are amortized, whereas, in governmental fund financial statements, interest expenditures are reported when paid.
+140,518 Change in net position - statement of activities \$ 1,975,261